Writer, Editor.

 Editing

 Bernard has worked as a reader, marketer, and editor for independent and university literary publications, including The Review Review, Pithead Chapel, The Nervous Breakdown, and The Cincinnati Review.
+Bernard is currently a fiction editor at Tahoma Literary Review.

 Education, Honors, Awards